MatrixEx Add-In

 Other Features

-• Locate source or target item in diagrams or the Browser
+• Locate source or target element in diagrams or the Browser

 • Export matrix image to the Linked Document

-• Customize target types of elements, connectors, etc. as you like via Ini file
+• Customize target types of elements, connectors, etc. via Ini file

 • Export matrix to Excel, RTF, HTML, etc.